lammps/lammps/doc/src/pair_hybrid.rst

 ----------

-Different force fields (e.g. CHARMM vs. AMBER) may have different rules for applying exclusions or wheights that change the strength of pairwise non-bonded interactions between pairs of atoms that are also 1-2, 1-3, and 1-4 neighbors in the molecular bond topology.
+Different force fields (e.g. CHARMM vs. AMBER) may have different rules for applying exclusions or weights that change the strength of pairwise non-bonded interactions between pairs of atoms that are also 1-2, 1-3, and 1-4 neighbors in the molecular bond topology.
 This is normally a global setting defined the :doc:`special_bonds <special_bonds>` command.